 Among the three types of businesses we considered, only veterinarians are open for business amid the coronavirus lockdown.
 Because they're classed as "life-sustaining," veterinarians continue to provide medical care for animals — although their hours may be limited and visits may require appointments.

-However, the scientific evidence is unclear on the potential consequences of coronavirus in domestic animals.
+However, scientific evidence is unclear on the potential consequences of coronavirus in domestic animals.
 While there have been a tiny number of confirmed cases where dogs and cats tested positive for COVID-19, none of those animals died or suffered severe symptoms.
 At this stage, it seems more likely that a trip to the vet would be due to a typical emergency rather than coronavirus.

 As for humans, it seems that the weeks of forced confinement have inspired a significant uptick in the number of people interested in adopting or fostering shelter animals.
 Especially around those cities hit hardest by COVID-19, numerous shelters have announced that they have few or no animals left waiting for adoption in their facilities.